On This Page

 401-232-6880

-The Office of Accessibility Services (OAS) strives to provide wholistic support for our students with disabilities and educate the campus community about disability through information sharing and purposeful dialogue.
+The Office of Accessibility Services (OAS) strives to provide holistic support for our students with disabilities and educate the campus community about disability through information sharing and purposeful dialogue.

 STAFF